ISSN 1654-9163 (print) ISSN 2001-7235 (online)

 The journal for General Relativity, gravitation and cosmology

 The main idea of this journal is to publish most creative works on relativity produced by the modern authors, and also the legacy of the classics which was unaccessed in English before.
 This journal therefore is targeted for submissions containing a valuable result in the General Theory of Relativity, gravitation, cosmology, and also the related themes from physics, mathematics, and astronomy.
 All submitted papers should be in good English, and be designed in LaTeX format using our LaTeX template.
-The list of software needed to type LaTeX is shown on the right side of this page.
+The list of software needed to type LaTeX is shown below on this page.
 The typeset LaTeX file(s) should be submitted to Secretary or Editor of the journal.

 This journal is a non-commercial, academic edition.
 All accepted articles are published in the journal free of charge.
 The journal is printed from private donations.
 To order printed copies, contact the Secretary or the Editor.

 At present, publishing The Abraham Zelmanov Journal is posponed.
 We currently do not consider new submissions.
 We offer to redirect all submissions to Progress in Physics, the journal of physics containing a substantial part of publications on General Relativity and cosmology.
-Download the published issues and individual papers of The Abraham Zelmanov Journal below, please.

-⇩ vol.1 (2008) ⇩ vol.2 (2009) ⇩ vol.3 (2010) ⇩ vol.4 (2011) ⇩ vol.5 (2012)
+⇩ 2008, vol.1 ⇩ 2009, vol.2 ⇩ 2010, vol.3 ⇩ 2011, vol.4 ⇩ 2012, vol.5

 Volume 5 (2012)